ICTU/zap2docker-auth-weekly/README.md

 # Blind XSS Payloads

 This hook supports injecting Blind XSS payloads.
 You need to provide your callback URL which the XSS payload should trigger.
-This hook will automatically inject your payload in all possible locations like input fields, headers and cookies.
+This hook will automatically inject your payload in all possible locations like input fields, headers and cookies. (thanks to @greckko)

 The below example uses [XSSHunter](https://xsshunter.com/) as a callback: